Two architects planning from Shutterstock

 Improving information management practices is a key focus for many organisations, across both the public and private sectors.

-This is being driven by a range of factors, including a need to improve the efficiency of business processes, the demands of compliance regulations and the desire to deliver new services.
+This is driven by a range of factors, including a need to improve the efficiency of business processes, the demands of compliance regulations and the desire to deliver new services.